WHAT IS ON STAGE?

 On Stage has partnered with the following Twin Cities Theaters: Mixed Blood Theatre, Park Square Theatre, Jungle Theater, Minnesota Jewish Theatre Company, Pillsbury House Theatre, Frank Theatre, Children’s Theatre Company, Yellow Tree Theatre, New Dawn Theatre, and Theater Latte Da.

-Actors/teaching artists - Gives actors creative freedom to build curriculum and to teach and discuss themes in plays in their own way.
-On Stage intends to be a fun and interactive experience for actors that they might not have in more traditional teaching settings and post show discussions at theater venues.
+Actors/theater educators - Gives actors creative freedom to build curriculum and to teach and discuss themes in plays in their own way.
+On Stage intends to be a fun and interactive experience for actors/theater educators that they might not have in more traditional teaching settings and post show discussions at theater venues.